 Sunitinib may be taken with or without food.

 Do not crush, chew, or open a sunitinib capsule.
 Swallow it whole.
 The medicine from a crushed or broken pill can be dangerous if it gets on your skin.
 If this occurs, wash your skin with soap and water and rinse thoroughly.

-To be sure this medication is helping your condition and is not causing certain side effects, your blood and blood pressure may need to be tested at the beginning of each 4-week treatment cycle.
-Your heart function may also need to be tested with an electrocardiogram (ECG or EKG) on a regular basis.
+To be sure this medication is helping your condition and not causing harmful effects, your blood and blood pressure may need to be tested at the beginning of each 4-week treatment cycle.
+Your heart function may also need to be tested with an electrocardiogram (ECG or EKG) on a regular basis, and you may also need frequent dental exams.
 Do not miss any follow-up visits to your doctor.

-If you need surgery, tell the surgeon ahead of time that you are using sunitinib.
+If you need surgery or a dental procedure, tell the surgeon or dentist ahead of time that you are using sunitinib.
 You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.

 - Sutent Side Effects Center

 - Sutent FDA Approved Prescribing Information including Dosage

 Sutent User Reviews